electric-sql/electric/examples/web-wa-sqlite/README.md

 This database migration will automatically be picked up by Electric and will be streamed to the application which will apply migration on its local SQLite database.
-Since we only suppport additive migrations, the application continues to work.
+Since we only support additive migrations, the application continues to work.

 Then, remains to update the code of our application to do something with the new column.
 To this end, first run the migration script from within the top-level directory of this app: